top of page

 Many of us are somewhere along the continuum of developmental trauma.
 Emotional support that was missing in our childhoods, may have contributed to this.
 Some of us have had instances of shock trauma, whether it be an accident, assault, surgery or other.
 We may have experienced both.
 I use Somatic Experiencing and Attachment Theory techniques to help rewire your nervous system from the effects of trauma.

-I have been training with Somatic Experiencing International for three years, having completed their most advanced training.
-I will obtain my designation as a Somatic Experiencing Practitioner (SEP) in the spring of 2023.
-Developed by Peter Levine Ph.D., Somatic Experiencing (SE) has been used clinically for 45years.
+I have trained with Somatic Experiencing International for three years, having completed their most advanced training and obtained the Somatic Experiencing Practitioner desig Developed by Peter Levine Ph.D., Somatic Experiencing (SE) has been used clinically for 45years.
 The therapeutic model brings together multiple disciplines and includes the study of stress physiology, psychology, ethology, biology, neuroscience, and medical biophysics, in addition to indigenous healing practices.

 When we encounter stress and trauma, our nervous system springs into action to attempt to bring us support, or protection, through the most effective and efficient means it has at its disposal at any given moment.
 Sometimes, when dealing with shock traumas or even developmental trauma, these responses can get somewhat ‘stuck’ in our physiology and play out in our present lives, long after the trauma(s) are over.
 SE works to bring regulation to our nervous systems through consolidation of past traumatic experiences.
 Enabling our present nervous system capacity to have full range, and only resort to fight, flight and freeze responses when they are necessary.